cardano-foundation/developer-portal/docs/portal-contribute.md

 ### Project structure rundown

 - `/blog/` - Contains the blog Markdown files for the developer spotlight.
-- `/changelog/source/` - Contains the changelog data split by months into Markdown files.
 - `/docs/` - Contains the Markdown files for the docs.
 Customize the order of the docs sidebar in `sidebars.js`.
 - `/examples/` - Contains example projects for the Markdown files in the docs. *The structure is not final and will likely change in the future*
 - `/scripts/` - Contains scripts to fetch auto generated content like CIPs, Rust Library, Token Registry.